Which seed variety to buy – these have worked for me, over several seasons.

 Chicories for hearting*

 I like Seeds of Italy’s selection, which emphasises how all shapes, colours and sizes are possible!
 Genovese and Striato of Naples have grown well here.
-Early Gem F1 has grown well for me since 1984. but is perhaps finished now: on the whole, F1 varieties produce more fruit and less plant!
-Also I find that yellow varieties are less productive.
+Early Gem F1 has grown well for me since 1984, as has Defender F1.
+F1 varieties produce more fruit and less plant!
+I find that yellow varieties are less productive.
 Remember that courgettes are simply under-grown marrows, of the summer squash family: see winter squashes for Butternut et al. Pumpkins are different again, see below.

 All-female cucumbers for growing undercover are expensive in seed, and highly productive.
-I like Melen and Passandra, both half-size hybrids, and I grow them up strings.
-Outdoor cucumbers need less training and fruits are less regular, especially La Diva, while Tanya cucumbers are more even, and prickly like many outdoor cucumbers.
+I like Carmen F1 for whole size fruits and Passandra is a half-size hybrid, and I grow them up strings.
+Outdoor cucumbers need less training and fruits are less regular, especially La Diva, while Tanya cucumbers are more even, and prickly like many outdoor cucumbers – just peel the skin before eating.
 Home grown are tasty, you should notice a big difference compared to what you can buy.

-Best not sown until June, until late July or early August.
+Best not sown until June, even in late July or early August.
 Zefa Fino is reliable.
 In 2013 I trialled five varieties and found few differences except for Solaris F1 bulbing better from the earlier, June sowing.
 Then in 2014 my Romanesco was poor, swelling less than Zefa Fino.

 French Bean (*dwarf)

 Climbing beans come in many shapes and colours.
 Blauhilde has lovely purple pods, Fortex (Seaspring Seeds) has surprisingly long ones of good flavour, Cobra is a green all rounder and crops all summer, really nice beans.
-My favourite dwarf beans are Cupidon for long, green pods, Castandel for cropping over a long period and Sonesta, with waxy, yellow pods.
+My favourite dwarf beans are Cupidon for long, green pods, Castandel for cropping over a long period and Sonesta or Orinoco for waxy, yellow pods.

 Purple Tepee – cropping well, although no easier to find for being purple as stems are purple too!
 Good flavoured beans that appear to go from too small to too large in as little as 3 days but do not appear to be tough or stringy.